Suraj-Bhandarkar-S/Django-Grievance-Redressal-System/README.md

 If any one needs help on the project or getting error you can reach out to me suraj.bhandarkar13@gmail.com

+Watch the Video on how to set up the project: https://youtu.be/2IZ5bN7t9nY

 # Introduction
 1. The Website is developed for a college having its own Grievance Redressal Systemin an informal manner i.e. through direct supervision of the principal and managingdirector earlier.
 2. But in formal sense a website is to be developed which will control the grievance redressal system online.